lia du

 Timeline

-Aug - Oct 2025
+Jan - Mar 2025

-Defining the problem.
+Defining the problem

 The current Washtenaw County Parks & Recreation (WCPAR) website does not effectively meet the needs of a diverse group of residents, making it difficult for users to easily navigate and find relevant information.
 As a result, many residents may miss out on opportunities to engage with local parks, recreation programs, and nature areas.
-There is a pressing need for an intuitive and user-friendly digital interface that serves all residents, regardless of age, background, or digital literacy.
-Additionally, integration challenges between the CivicEngage, RecTrac, and ParkFinder platforms create friction in accessing essential services such as event registrations and park exploration.

 To assess the usability and accessibility of the Washtenaw County Parks & Recreation website, we conducted 12 one-on-one usability interviews with a diverse group of participants.
 The goal was to understand how effectively users could navigate the website to find information and complete key tasks.